jenskutilek/fakelab/doc/truetype-hinting/fdef0.md

 <tr><td>ENDF[ ]</td><td>EndFunctionDefinition</td></tr>
 </table>

 The value for _lowest grid-fitted ppm_ should be synchronized with the ppm in the `gasp` table at which grid-fitting is activated, and with the lowestRecPPEM value in the `head` table.
-It will also be used as the delta_base value in the Graphics State.
+It will also be used as the delta_base value further down in the function.

 The value for _stem snap precision_ is taken from FLS5’s General TrueType options, but converted to 64ths of pixels.
 So the default value of 17/16 pixels is given here as 17 ⋅ 4 = 68.

+> 17/16 is also the default value, and could be omitted.